CSC207-UofT/course-project-group-fifty-two-uwu/Phase0/progress_report.md

 * Wilson: I will work on the various controller-layer classes, in particular, GameState and CommandController.
 I also want to help design the battle and shop system, if/when those are added.

-* Wilson: I will work on the various controller-layer classes, in particular, GameState and CommandController.
-I also want to help design the battle and shop system, if/when those are added.

 ##Question

 * What's the most practical way for our game program to save and load certain data?